Flat Roofing with Roof Pro Plus

-TPO is a flexible, hot-air welded thermoplastic polyolefin roofing membrane the width of the membrane depends on the manufacturer and usually comes in 100ft lengths.
 Suitable for a variety of low slope applications, UltraPly TPO features a white, tan, or grey reflective surface that can help reduce a building’s cooling requirements.
-TPO is highly resistant to tears, impacts and punctures with good flexibility to allow for building movement.
-TPO’s are available in white, light gray and black with thicknesses of either 45 mils or 60 mils.
-TPO membranes are installed fully-adhered, mechanically-attached or ballasted.
+TPO is highly resistant to tears, impacts, and punctures – providing flexibility that allows for building movement.

-The EPDM (ethylene propylene diene terpolymer) rubber roofing membrane has been an appealing choice of the low-slope roofing industry for years.
-EPDM is an extremely durable synthetic rubber roofing membrane widely used in low-slope buildings worldwide.
-Its two primary ingredients, ethylene and propylene, are derived from oil and natural gas.
-EPDM is available in both black and white, and is sold a broad variety of widths, ranging from 7.5 feet to fifty feet, and in two thicknesses, 45 and 60 mils.
-EPDM can be installed either fully adhered, mechanically attached or ballasted, with the seams of the roofing system sealed with liquid adhesives or specially formulated tape.
-EPDM continues to be a top choice of architects, roof consultants and contractors for both new construction and replacement roofing projects.
+EPDM’s primary ingredients, ethylene and propylene, are derived from oil and natural gas, and the material is available in both black and white.
+Sold in a broad variety of widths, ranging from 7.5 feet to fifty feet, and in two thicknesses, 45 and 60 mils, EPDM can be installed fully adhered, mechanically attached, or ballasted.
+With EPDM, seams of the roofing system are sealed with liquid adhesives or specially formulated tape.

 Torch Down systems involve the heating of adhesive, as the material is unrolled.
 Similar to tar and gravel roofing, the Torch Down roof consists of layers of fiberglass and polyester with bitumen – that are added to the regular tar and gravel layering system.